b00ng/zalo-group-photo-album/README.md

 ## Manual Verification Checklist

-Use Google test credentials (or a dedicated workspace test account) to verify the authentication flow:
+Use Google test credentials (or a dedicated workspace test account) to verify the optional authentication flow:

+1. **Startup Without Credentials:** Launch the server without Google OAuth environment variables and confirm it logs a warning but still serves the app.
-1. **Anonymous Access Redirects:** Visit `http://localhost:8080/` in a private browser window and confirm you are redirected to the sign-in page.
+2. **Anonymous Access Works:** Visit `http://localhost:8080/` in a private browser window and verify you stay on the main page with an optional “Sign in with Google” link when OAuth is configured.
+3. **Anonymous Timeline Access:** Navigate to `/timeline` and `/timeline/<id>` without signing in to confirm the pages load normally.
-2. **Successful Sign-In:** Click **Continue with Google**, complete the OAuth consent screen, and verify that the home page loads with your Google name/avatar in the header.
+4. **Successful Sign-In (Optional):** After providing credentials, click **Continue with Google**, complete the OAuth consent screen, and verify that the home page shows your Google name/avatar in the header.
-3. **Protected POST Endpoints:** Attempt to call `POST /save_albums` using the browser dev tools or `curl` without a session and confirm the response is HTTP 401 with a JSON error.
-4. **State Mismatch Handling:** Start the login flow, then manually remove the `state` parameter from the callback URL before submitting.
+5. **State Mismatch Handling:** Start the login flow, then manually remove the `state` parameter from the callback URL before submitting.
 Confirm you return to the login page with an error message.
-5. **Sign-Out:** Click **Sign out** and confirm you are returned to the login screen, and subsequent navigation requires signing in again.
+6. **Sign-Out:** Click **Sign out** and confirm you return to the login page (when enabled) or the main page (when login is disabled) and the header no longer shows account info.
-6. **EXIF Timestamp Extraction:** Upload a photo with a known EXIF `DateTimeOriginal` value and confirm the person’s timeline groups the image under the expected day and shows the correct time.
+7. **EXIF Timestamp Extraction:** Upload a photo with a known EXIF `DateTimeOriginal` value and confirm the person’s timeline groups the image under the expected day and shows the correct time.
-7. **Filesystem Fallback:** Upload a photo without EXIF metadata and ensure the timeline still lists it (labelled with the fallback timestamp source).
+8. **Filesystem Fallback:** Upload a photo without EXIF metadata and ensure the timeline still lists it (labelled with the fallback timestamp source).
-8. **Timeline Auth Protection:** Attempt to visit `/timeline` or `/timeline/<id>` in a private browser session and verify you are redirected to the login page.
 9. **Secure Photo Serving:** Copy a timeline photo link, edit the URL to target a disallowed path, and confirm the server responds with HTTP 403.